 - If you were a dinosaur, which one would you be?
 Why?

 Find some dinosaur figures.
 Can your child put them in order from the smallest to the biggest, the shortest to the tallest, the friendliest to the scariest?

-- Would you rather be a pirate or a spaceman?
+- Would you rather be a pirate, princess or a spaceman?
 Why?